warsdd/web_project_1/README.md

 - HTML
 - CSS

+## Techniques
+- BEM file structure
+- Animations
+- Flexbox
+- Positioning
+- Embedding content

 ## Plans for Refining Project
-- Rework parameters for Khan book image
+- Ensure parameters for Khan book image are correct
-- Wrap and accurately space layout of elements in Learning Techniques block according to brief
+- Wrap and accurately space layout of elements in Learning Techniques block according to brief using flexbox
 - Double check all file names, file structure, and CSS code is in accordance with brief
+- Ensure no errors within code
 - Include external websites in links
 - Add icon for tab
 - Any additional link animations